gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore.md

 **TLDR:** As of March 2025, the Singaporean tech market is really hard to get into, even for locals.

 # Introduction to Myself
 A bit of context about myself, I was a self taught software engineer who worked for about 3 years in the fintech industry before I decided to take a break from work in form of a university degree.
 That's only partially true, I also wanted a degree to work overseas.

 So it was a good opportunity to heal from my burnout and progress my career.
 I end up graduating with a degree in Information Systems Engineering from Universiti Tunku Abdul Rahman (UTAR) in November 2024.
 This was when I started looking for a job.

 # My Job Hunt Plan
-So, the plan was to apply for jobs in Singapore while I was still in Malaysia.
+The plan was to apply for jobs in Singapore while I was still in Malaysia.
 I was hoping to get a job offer before I moved there.

 Well, I can't exactly just move there without somekind of Visa or permit isn't it?
 And I don't exactly want to move to Johor and physically go job hunting in Singapore.

 ## Target Market
 My main target was to get a job in Singapore, but I also wanted to keep my options open.
 So I decided to apply for jobs in Malaysia as well.
-I also applied to Findland, Japan, New Zealand, and Australia, mostly out of curiousity.
+I also applied to Finland, Japan, New Zealand, and Australia, mostly out of curiousity.

 This serves as a really good way to compare the job markets in these countries.
 It's an unintentional A/B test of sorts.

-## Job Portals
-There are many job portals on the net, but the most popular portals in these countries were JobStreet/Seek, and LinkedIn.
-Thus, the majority of the applications were done through these platforms.

 # The Job Hunt Experience
 Over a period of 4 months (starting November 2024), I applied to 292 jobs in total, with 170 of them in Singapore, 78 in Malaysia, 26 in New Zealand, 3 in Japan, 2 in Finland, and 2 in Australia.
 The other 11 were for remote global roles.